Saindra/Developers-Behaviour-Analysis/README.md

 ## File Descriptions <a name="files"></a>

-Inside the 'Developer-Behaviour' folder there are 3 notebooks available to showcase work related to the above questions.
+In this repository, there are 3 .ipynb files available to showcase work related to the above questions.
 I could not put the dataset file in the git repository as it's size is large.
 But, I provided the data set link at the bottom of the page here to download.
+The dataset csv file needs to be in the same folder where the .ipynb files are there.

 ## Results<a name="results"></a>